-Your dog should stay locked in a secure, comfortable room where he can lie down and relax.
+Your dog should stay locked in a secure, comfortable room where they can lie down and relax.
 This room should be as far from the door as possible to reduce the noise from trick-or-treaters and the sound of the door opening and closing.
-Make sure to check on your pup frequently and take him out for potty breaks.
+This will also prevent the possibility of your dog bolting outside when they get scared, which happens all too often to pets on Halloween.
+Make sure to check on your pup frequently and take them out for potty breaks.

 Put On Music

 You should place a radio or television in your dog’s room and turn the volume to a level that will help drown out the noise.
-Put on something soothing that won’t startle your pup and trigger his noise anxiety.
+Put on something soothing that won’t startle your pup and trigger their noise anxiety.
+Relaxing orchestral music is always a good choice, but maybe not the “Monster Mash.”

 Inform Any Guests